PixelsCamp/talks/2019/how-to-defeat-imposter-syndrome-confessions-of-a-developer_matteo-bruno.md

 After 4 years in Milan, working for Viacom as Senior Software Engineer, taking care of their international sites and APIs, on January 2019 I decided to move to Barcelona and face a new challenge, working for Europcar Mobility Group on the Connected Cars Platform.

-Currently working as Senior Software Engineer & Golang co-captain @ Europcar Mobility Group (BCN)
+Currently working as Senior Software Engineer & Golang chapter co-captain @ Europcar Mobility Group (BCN)

 Links
 -----